 How to Set Up a Business Trust (Advisor-Level Considerations)

-While the mechanics of setting up a business trust are well known, the success of the structure depends on coordination across several factors.
+While the mechanics of setting up a business trust are well known, the effectiveness of the arrangement depends on coordination across several factors.

-Trust structures affect entity classification, income allocation, and tax reporting.
+- Coordinate Tax Strategy.
+Trust arrangements affect entity classification, income allocation, and tax reporting.

 Structure In Practice: Legal Claim When Cash is Tight